Yogibaer75/Check_MK-Things/check plugins 2.3/hpe_3par_ssh/readme.md

 - 2.3.0 - fully converted to CMK 2.3 API
 - 2.3.1 - moved to new path
 - 2.3.2 - fix for wrong import path after change of plugin location
+- 2.3.3 - fixed parse function for some checks